timothyylim/imperial-exam-solutions/M2-Computer-Systems/2012-M2-sols_KS.md

 3. **Memory Operands:** operand is stored in a memory address location.

 Immediate addressing is the fastest because it doesn't require any look-up (although the other operand is usually a register or memory address then) but register addressing is faster than memory addressing because it doesn't require any memory.
 For more information and examples see slides 14-20 of [Pentium Architecture: Registers & Addressing Modes](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/5_Pentium1-2.ppt) or check out this [page](http://www.tutorialspoint.com/assembly_programming/assembly_addressing_modes.htm).

+**(iii.)** Stack memory is a LIFO queue.
+The largest address is used as the beginning of the stack (the esp will point to the start of the stack) and the stack grows downwards in memory.
+When a function is called, the calling method first passes parameters.
+Then the called method sets up the frame pointer (ebp) and allocates local variables as necessary.
+The eip is also pushed to the stack (registers are saved) and the method is executed.
+Once finished, the method results are copied to eax, the eip is pushed (registers are restored) and the local variable memory is deallocated.
+The method returns and executes the next call (now in eip). [more information](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/7_Pentium4-5.ppt).

+###2 b.